-(\) On March 27th, 2022, a public referendum will be held on whether to repeal, or uphold, 135 articles of the Urgent Consideration Law voted in 2020.
+- On March 27th, 2O22, a public referendum was held on whether to repeal, or uphold, 135 articles of the Urgent Consideration Law voted in 2O2O. - The majority of the population (51,3%) voted in favour of upholding them.

 Strong ESG foundations